-The cold and frost of winter presents all kinds of challenges for winter photography.
+The cold and frost of winter present all kinds of challenges for winter photography.
 However, with those challenges come such unique opportunities to create compelling and stunning winter landscape images.
 Make sure you see my previous winter photography tips on the right clothing and gear to keep you warm and the best camera gear accessories for winter photography.
-Once you are all bundled up and ready to explore the winter wonderland, the following winter photography tips for shooting in cold weather will have you capturing the magic of wintertide.
+Once you are all bundled up and ready to explore the winter wonderland, the following winter photography tips for shooting in cold weather will have you capturing the magic of wintertime.

 Helpful Winter Photography Tips for Shooting in Cold Weather

 The RAW file format captures all image data recorded by the sensor.
 On the other hand, the JPEG format compresses the information so you are losing information and quality.
 There are plenty of situations where JEPG will suffice.
 However, for winter photography, you want the extended latitude of freedom for post-processing that a RAW file will deliver.

 For example, JPEG records 256 levels of brightness.
 Whereas, RAW records between 4,096 to 16,384 levels.
 Think of all those numbers of steps from black to white in a snow-filled image.
 The effect it has on the image is huge because that additional information allows you so much flexibility in post.
 You can adjust your exposure, contrast, highlights, shadows, whites, and blacks.
 Yes, I essentially just named the entire basic panel in Lightroom.
 This means it is easier to correct overexposure and underexposure issues that arise of the winter wonderland tricks your camera’s meter (see tip below to address that).
 In addition, you can easily adjust the white balance in RAW.
 This is another important component since snow is so reflective of the surrounding lighting.

 2.)
 Expose to the Right of the Histogram